Monday: the Moon’s Day

 The English word Monday is derived from Old English and means “the Moon's day.”

 - Latin – dies lunae – Day of the Moon

 - Old Norse – mánadagr, mandag, mánudagur

 - Old English – mōnandæg or mōndæg

-- Ancient Greek – hemera selenes – “day of the moon”
+- Ancient Greek – hemera selenes – Day of the Moon

-Monday is considered the first day of the week according to the international standard ISO 8601.
-In many cultures and languages, Monday is given a name that means either “second day” marking Sunday to be the first day of the week or a name that means the day after Sunday.
+According to the international standard ISO 8601, Monday is considered the first day of the week.
+Most European countries' calendars show Monday as the first day of the week.
+However, in many cultures and languages, Monday is given a name that means either “second day,” marking Sunday to be the first day of the week, or a name that means the day after Sunday.

 What is the first day of the week?